 Based on these values, the midi program, the number of rhythm patterns, and the number of steps were the most influential parameters in identifying the melodic tracks or channels.

-Here are the histograms of data samples projected along the decision axis. alt text
+Here the two histograms of data samples projected along the decision axis.